Posted Mar 15, 2020 at 22:45. Revised Apr 25, 2021 at 12:43.

-On-campus athletics events will continue as scheduled, however, a “no spectators” policy will be in effect.
-Competitions will be held only with required staff.
+On-campus athletics events will continue as scheduled.
+However, a “no spectators” policy will be in effect.
+Competitions will be held only with the required staff present.

-Large-scale public and co-curricular events that attract more than 50 people may be canceled or may be held with either a no-audience policy or live-streamed.
+Large-scale public and co-curricular events that attract more than 50 people may be canceled or held with either a no-audience policy or live-streamed.

 Faculty and Staff

-Should we make a determination to continue a portion of our academic year using remote instruction, faculty and staff will still return to Oberlin after Spring Recess and continue their regular work schedule.
+Should we decide to continue a portion of our academic year using remote instruction, faculty, and staff will still return to Oberlin after Spring Recess and continue their regular work schedule.

-I know that this is a significant change and there are many issues to digest.
-I also realize that this is deeply impacting our entire community and I am committed to finding a way through this together.
+I know that this is a significant change, and there are many issues to digest.
+I also realize that this deeply impacts our entire community, and I am committed to finding a way through this together.
 Our top priority, however, must be the welfare of the entire Oberlin community.
 We are taking these actions now, as disruptive as they may be, to lessen the risk of facing greater challenges and consequences in the future.
-I am confident that this is our best course of action going forward to support our faculty, staff, students and our mission.
+I am confident that this is our best course of action to support our faculty, staff, students, and mission.

 We will continue to provide regular updates on how we are responding to COVID-19.
 Given how much this situation is changing, be prepared for adjustments.
-We, like the rest of our higher education colleagues, are making decisions in real-time as the situation is evolving.
+Like the rest of our higher education colleagues, we are making decisions in real-time as the situation is evolving.

 Carmen Twillie Ambar, President